THE UNITY CANDLE or Wedding Candle

 When the ceremony is performed to symbolise simply the joining together of the bride and groom, the candles flanking the Unity Candle may be left lit beside the central candle to symbolise that the now-married partners have not lost their individuality.
 However, more often, the bride and groom pick up the candles flanking the Unity candle to light the central Unity candle and then extinguish their own candles.
 This symbolises the union of two individuals where 'they are no more two but one in Christ Jesus'.

-Liturgy or visual aid it introduces a very visual expression of the symbolism of that commitment to be 'no more two but one in Christ Jesus'.
+Whether it is used for reasons of the Liturgiy or as a Visual Aid it introduces a very visual expression of the symbolism of that commitment to be 'no more two but one in Christ Jesus'.

 Often a unity candle is decorated with an inscription, a picture of the couple, or with symbols appropriate to the ceremony.
 The candles are almost always white.
 The lighting ceremony may be accompanied by an explanation of the symbolism.